DurableDrupal/ansible-vm-platformsh/README.md

-# IN PROGRESS: broken, DO NOT DOWNLOAD AT THIS TIME

 # Installs DurableDrupalDistro

 Ansible playbook for setting up [Durable Drupal Distro](https://github.com/victorkane/durable-drupal-distro) on local workstation using Vagrant and VirtualBox based on the drupallean profile.